mattbierner/blog.mattbierner.com/_posts/2015-12-13-blog-blot-re.markdown

 title: blog.blot.re
 date: '2015-12-13 22:16:34'
 asset_path: /assets/2015-12-13-blog-blot-re
+description: Blot're – Rocking the blogosphere like it's 1999.
 ---

 The new Blot're company blog is [up and running](http://blog.blot.re).
 There's even a timely [new post](http://blog.blot.re/we-are-the-rainbow/) about a new business opportunity that Blot're is pursuing.
 One section is titled: "Terrorists are the New Millennials".
 Good stuff.